linuxgemini/otpauth-spec-draft/main.md

 [@Edent.Blog.Post].

-This document aims to provide foundational boundaries for the URI format and standardize the secret sharing of OTP tokens.
+This document aims to provide foundational boundaries for the URI format and standardize the secret sharing of One-Time Password (OTP) tokens.

 ## Conventions and Terminology